15 August 2025

 Begin your training with stretching exercise slowly.
 After finished, the coach must always asking the students is their still okay & nobody feel tired/hurt (checking the injury).

-For the first session, student train the first half of basic moveset (the first 3 techniques from total 6 techniques).
+Student train the first half of basic moveset together with the partner (the first 3 techniques from total 6 basic techniques).

+The students must train all basic techniques with take turns each other.
 First, the wrestler “A” must throwing/locking the wrestler “B” for 5 counts.
 After finished, wrestler “B” must throwing/locking the wrestler “A” for 5 counts too.
-They train all basic moveset with take turns each other like that.

 The coach must always asking the students is their still okay & nobody feel tired/hurt everytime they finished the basic techniques drill.